-- 4. When activated, the Intelligence Section Chief position is staffed by the Administrator of the Homeland Security Division of the Hawai'i Department of Defense, or designee. - 5.
-When fully activated, the Intelligence Section consists of the following groups. - a.
-INTELLIGENCE GROUP: Primary functions include intake and assessment of intelligence information related to the event, information security and information and intelligence management.
+- 5. When fully activated, the Intelligence Section consists of the following groups. - a.
+INTELLIGENCE GROUP: Primary functions include intake and assessment of intelligence information related to the incident, information security and information and intelligence management.
 When established, the Intelligence Group is staffed by the Hawai'i State Fusion Center (HSFC) and supported by other SESF #13 agencies as required. - b.
 INVESTIGATIONS GROUP: Coordinates state support to the incident investigation, including liaison with the lead law enforcement investigating agency and providing specialized staff and resources required for the investigation.
 When activated, this group is led by the Department of the Attorney General and supported by other SESF #13 agencies as required.